– General Introduction –

 → Hobbies & life ←

 When he’s not working, Negreanu enjoys playing golf and pool.
-He’s also a big NHL fan, hearing for the Toronto Maple Leafs and the Las Vegas Golden Nights.
+He’s also a big NHL fan, cheering for the Toronto Maple Leafs and the Las Vegas Golden Nights.

 A vegetarian since 2000, Negreanu has been vegan since 2006.

-In addition to his time on reality TV and playing live poker, he can be seen in three movies (of course, playing poker): Lucky You” (2007), X-Men Origins: Wolverine (2009), and The Grand (2007).
-He also appeared in Tilt, a poker-focused TV series in 2005, and he was featured in the 2015 Netflix documentary Kid Poker.
+In addition to his time on reality TV and playing live poker, he can be seen in three movies (of course, playing poker): Lucky You (2007), X-Men Origins: Wolverine (2009), and The Grand (2007).
+He also appeared in Tilt, a poker-focused TV series in 2005, and he was the subject of the 2015 Netflix documentary Kid Poker.

 He also enjoys playing the Blizzard Card Game “Heartstone: Heroes of Warcraft,” and he won against Elky (Bertrand Grospellier) at the World Championship at Blizzcon Anaheim in 2015.